MyXoToD/writrr.li/README.md

     $ rails new writrr.li -d mysql -T

 This will provide me a full Rails construction within the folder <tt>writrr.li</tt>.
-I prefer to use mysql as the databse and skip the rails test units.
-To open and edit the file I go inside that new folder with:
+I prefer to use mysql as databse and skip the rails test units.
+To open and edit the files I go inside that new folder with:

     $ cd writrr.li
     $ subl . &